Some of the numbers presented in this website may not be the most recent available

 The Timimoun Basin in central Algeria is also a gas producing region.
 Algeria is a significant natural gas liquid producer which is extracted from its huge gas resources.

-Globalshift has seen output capacity increase, helped by the return of foreign companies in the early 1990s, developing and redeveloping oil fields.
+Output capacity increased after the return of foreign companies in the early 1990s, developing and redeveloping oil fields.
 With Sonatrach they are expanding gas capacity by installing infrastructure in remote regions where fields lie dormant.
 Large volumes of gas are exported to Europe.

-As a member of OPEC it restricted oil output during the late 1980s.
+As a member of OPEC Algeria restricted oil output during the late 1980s.
 However, since 1995, the country has had only limited spare oil capacity.

 ALGERIA